Yes, tis the rush before Christmas and America's Anchorman is away.

 And I thought this was beautiful.

-I thought it was like one of those oversized mice you see if you go and see uh the nutcracker at the ballet.
+I thought it was like one of those oversized mice you see if you go and see the nutcracker at the ballet.

-I get up to it, and on the belly of the giant mouse, uh it turns out that he's not a mouse, he's a rat, and this is the union protesting various health code violations at the Algonquin.
+I get up to it, and on the belly of the giant mouse, it turns out he's not a mouse, he's a rat.

 I don't know if a rat that size has actually been seen in the Algonquin.

-It had this huge fat cat that used to uh lounge around in the lobby, but evidently the cat has died, and now they've got this giant-sized rat there.
+But evidently, the cat has died, and now they've got this giant-sized rat there.

 Better than that, better than that.

-Uh they had like the world's greatest.
+They had like the world's greatest.

 I mean, this is what I love about New York.